freeflowuniverse/crystallib/crystallib/core/playbook/readme.md

 ## way how to use for a module

-The idea is we can use 3script (our parser script) to do things with a module
+The idea is we can use heroscript (our parser script) to do things with a module

 The generic parser()... is used to make all happen.